Prerequisites and Requirements

 The applicant or medical student must also be able to tolerate taxing workloads, function effectively under stress, adapt to changing environments, display flexibility, and function in the face of uncertainties inherent in the clinical problems of many patients.

 Each applicant or medical student must possess and demonstrate behaviors of professionalism, including compassion, integrity, inclusion, respect and concern for others, commitment, and motivation.

 Accepted and waitlisted learners will receive the required attestation forms as admissions offers begin at Mayo Clinic Alix School of Medicine.
-Students must submit completed attestation forms signed by an NP/PA/MD/DO as well as copies of immunization records and any applicable lab reports indicating immunity.
-Full immunity from vaccination takes time, so even if you ultimately choose a different medical school it is recommended you start your immunization review as soon as possible.
+Students must submit completed attestation forms signed by an NP/PA/MD/DO as well as copies of all immunization records and any applicable lab reports indicating immunity.
+Full immunity from vaccination takes time, so even if you ultimately choose a different medical school, it is recommended you start your immunization review as soon as possible.